ueberdosis/hocuspocus-laravel/README.md

+# hocuspocus-laravel

-# Integrates hocuspocus into Laravel with a few clicks
+> Integrates hocuspocus into Laravel with a few clicks

 ## Installation